Nishanttwho/Bridge/tradingview-strategies/README.md

 ## 📈 Performance Tips

 ### For Scalping (5m-15m)
-- Use narrow OTE zone (70.5-69%)
+- Use 0.705 level with 15m HTF confirmation
 - Increase swing lookback to 15-20
 - Target 1:1 or 1:2 risk:reward
 - Trade during active sessions only

 ### For Day Trading (15m-1H)
-- Use standard OTE zone (62-79%)
+- Use 0.705 level with 1H or 4H HTF confirmation
 - Default swing lookback (10)
 - Target 1:2 or 1:3 risk:reward
 - Focus on major pairs

 ### For Swing Trading (4H-Daily)
-- Use standard or wider zone
+- Use 0.705 level with Daily or Weekly HTF confirmation
 - Decrease swing lookback to 5-7
 - Target 1:3+ risk:reward
 - Trade all pairs